Skip to main content

 VC as Working Capital Substitute: A Common Misconception

 A meaningful number of early-stage founders approach VC as a way to fund payroll and operating expenses — this is a structural mismatch.
 VC funds deploy capital against a specific growth thesis, not operating gap-fills.
 A VC-funded business that burns its runway on operating costs (rather than product development and customer acquisition) is not executing the VC thesis and will struggle to raise a follow-on round.
 If you need capital to fund operations, receivables, inventory, or equipment — that's a debt need.
-Start with the SBA loan programs page to identify the right product for your stage.
+Start at ClearValue Lending's small business financing overview to compare debt products for your stage, or the SBA loan programs page for program-specific eligibility details.

 Sources